cfgnunes/opencv-python-examples/README.md

 ### Prerequisites

-This section assumes Ubuntu 14.04 (also tested on Ubuntu 16.04 and Ubuntu 18.04), but the procedure is similar for other Linux distributions.
+This section assumes Ubuntu 16.04 (also tested on Ubuntu 18.04), but the procedure is similar for other Linux distributions.
 The prerequisites is to install the following packages:

 ```sh
 sudo apt-get -y install python3-pip